starius/ScPrime/doc/Consensus.md

 is not padded out.

 The storage proof must be submitted between the 'WindowStart' and 'WindowEnd' fields of the contract.
-There is a 'Payout', which indicates how many siacoins are given out when the storage proof is provided.
-3.9% of this payout (rounded down to the nearest 10,000) is put aside for the owners of siafunds.
+There is a 'Payout', which indicates how many siaprimecoins are given out when the storage proof is provided.
+3.9% of this payout (rounded down to the nearest 10,000) is put aside for the owners of siaprimefunds.
 If the storage proof is provided and is valid, the remaining payout is put in an output spendable by the 'valid proof spend hash', and if a valid storage proof is not provided to the blockchain by 'end', the remaining payout is put in an